List of people from the London Borough of Richmond upon Thames: People in Ham

 Ham's main feature is Ham Common which has a cricket pitch, a pond and woodland.
 A straight tree-lined path leads from Ham Common to Ham House, the most significant house in Ham.
 Several notable period houses in Ham cluster around the Common including the Cassel Hospital, Langham House and Ormeley Lodge, which is currently owned by Lady Annabel Goldsmith.
 Victorian buildings include Latchmere House.
-In contrast, Langham House Close, to the west of Ham Common, completed in 1958, is an early example of Brutalist architecture and just to the north of Ham Parade is Parkleys.
+In contrast, Langham House Close, to the west of Ham Common, completed in 1958, is an early example of brutalist architecture and just to the north of Ham Parade is Parkleys.
 Started in 1954 and completed in 1956, Parkleys was the first large-scale residential development by the pioneering SPAN Developments Ltd of Eric Lyons and Geoffrey Townsend.

-Past residents include John Henry Newman, later Cardinal Newman (1801–1890), who spent some of his early years at Grey Court, Ham Street, Ham.
+Past residents include John Henry Newman, later Saint John Henry Cardinal Newman (1801–1890), who spent some of his early years at Grey Court, Ham Street, Ham.
 The site is marked by a blue plaque.

 People in Hampton

 Hampton, on the north bank of the Thames, includes Hampton Court Palace.
-The mathematician and computer scientist Alan Turing (1912–1954) lived at Ivy House (which now has a blue plaque) in Hampton High Street between 1945 and 1947 while working at the National Physical Laboratory in Teddington.
+The mathematician and computer scientist Alan Turing (1912–1954) lived at Ivy House – which now has a blue plaque – in Hampton High Street between 1945 and 1947 while working at the National Physical Laboratory in Teddington.